 Process for Becoming an Instructor:

-STEP 1: Submit and application that includes answers to the questions below, your CV or resume, copies of all current relevant certifications (Including any WMA certification you have earned) and letters of reference.
+STEP 1: Submit and application that includes answers to the questions below, your CV or resume, copies of all current relevant certifications (Including any WMA certification you have earned), and letters of reference.
 Once the package is received applications will be reviewed.

 STEP 2: Successfully complete a Wilderness Medical Associates’ Wilderness First Responder (WFR) course, or higher.
 You must attend a course as a student as the final step in your application process.
 Participation in a course is also a requirement to attend the Instructor Training course.
 We want all prospective instructors to have been exposed to, and have an affinity for, our core standard curriculum; this is the WFR course.

 STEP 3: If accepted, you will need to register and attend an Instructor Training (IT) Program.
-Completion of an IT program does not ensure certification by Wilderness Medical Associates International.
+Completion of an IT program does not ensure certification by WMA International.
 Only those candidates who are successful on the IT will be eligible for scheduling on WMA courses.

 STEP 4: Assist on courses.
 Each assistant will have an individual learning program.
 During this time, assistants are expected to upgrade any deficient area (i.e.: patient care or remote expedition experience).
 As well, assistants must start to accumulate video tapes of their teaching and evaluations from lead instructors.
-Once you have sufficient experience you may petition the Quality Assurance Committee for a promotion to Lead Instructor.
+Once you have sufficient experience you may petition the President for a promotion to Lead Instructor.

 The purpose of the Instructor Training program is to provide emergency and rescue professionals with the capacity to bring the Wilderness Medical Associates International curriculum to their own region, or where a high demand for WMA training already exists.
 Our network, of over 200 instructors, work world-wide.
 These instructors are the company’s most valuable asset.
 Our success attests to the energy, loyalty, and ability of our instructor pool.